A Second Chance

 Though Tiffany had a positive experience in foster care, where she remained until she “aged out” at nineteen, she wasn’t fully ready to live on her own, so she was transferred to VOA-Greater New York’s Synergy II, an independent living program for young adults who have left foster care.
 In addition to being given a place to live, youth in the program are taught life skills like budgeting, building credit and how to cook healthy meals.

 But Kevin Williams, a case manager at the program, knows the value of second chances and could sense potential in Tiffany.
-He recalls calling her into his office one day and asking, “What if I decide to have you remain here?”
+He recalls calling her into his office one day and asking, “What if you remain here?”

 Tiffany began to cry, saying that she would love nothing more, and would work hard to move forward in a positive way.